odpi/egeria-docs/site/docs/guides/developer/index.md

 - [Building open metadata archives](#building-open-metadata-archives) - Working with [Open Metadata Archives](/concepts/open-metadata-archive) to add new open metadata types or standard metadata definitions that can be shared and loaded into multiple metadata repositories.

-- [Working with the open metadata and governance APIs](#working-with-the-open-metadata-and-governance-apis) - Using Egeria's open metadata and governance APIs to create new services or to augment existing services.

 - [Adding your own registered services](#adding-registered-services) - Extending Egeria by adding new [registered services](/concepts/omag-subsystem/#registered-services).

 - [Build considerations](#build-considerations) - Best practises for building extensions to Egeria.

+## Working with the open metadata and governance APIs

+The open metadata and governance APIs are provided by the [Open Metadata View Services (OMVSs)](/services/omvs).
+The OMVSs run in the [view server](/concepts/view-server) and are designed to be consumed by user interface code typically written in JavaScript.
+These interfaces are called directly as REST API calls.
+In addition, there is the [Python Client](/guides/developer/python-client/overview) that enables you to call Egeria's services using the python programming language.

 ## Working with the platform APIs